influxdata/docs-v2/content/influxdb/cloud/upgrade/from-v2.md

 {{% /expand %}}
 {{< /expand-wrapper >}}

-## Dual write to InfluxDB OSS 2.x and InfluxDB Cloud
+## Dual write to InfluxDB 2.x and InfluxDB Cloud
 Update external
 clients to write to your InfluxDB Cloud instance.
-**We recommend writing data to both InfluxDB OSS 2.x and InfluxDB Cloud until you finish [migrating your existing time series data](#migrate-time-series-data)**.
+**We recommend writing data to both InfluxDB 2.x and InfluxDB Cloud until you finish [migrating your existing time series data](#migrate-time-series-data)**.

 Configure external clients with your InfluxDB Cloud **host**, **organization**,